Set-Rationalizable Choice and Self-Stability: Self-Stability

-We now introduce the notion of self-stability.
-A choice function~$S$ is said to be {self-stable} if for each feasible set $A$, $S(A)$ is the unique (minimal) $S$-stable set in~$A$. \begin{definition} A choice function~$S$ is \emph{self-stable} if $\widehat S$ is well-defined and $S=\widehat S$. \end{definition} In the next section we argue that self-stability defines an interesting class of choice functions, containing a number of well-known and important social choice functions.
-First, and on a more abstract level, however, we establish that the class of self-stable choice functions is characterized by the conjunction of $\widehat\alpha$ and~$\widehat{\gamma}$. \begin{theorem} A choice function is self-stable if and only if it satisfies both~$\widehat\alpha$ and~$\widehat\gamma$. \end{theorem} \begin{proof} For the direction from left to right, assume~$S$ to be self-stable. \lemref{lem:hatplusuniqueimphatgamma} implies that~$S$ satisfies~$\widehat \gamma$.
+The class of self-stable choice functions is characterized by the conjunction of $\widehat\alpha$ and~$\widehat{\gamma}$. \begin{theorem} A choice function is self-stable if and only if it satisfies both~$\widehat\alpha$ and~$\widehat\gamma$. \end{theorem} \begin{proof} For the direction from left to right, assume~$S$ to be self-stable.
+Then,~$\widehat S$ is well-defined and $\widehat S=S$. \lemref{lem:hatplusuniqueimphatgamma} implies that~$S$ satisfies~$\widehat \gamma$.
 For~$\widehat\alpha$, consider arbitrary feasible sets $A,B$ such that $S(A)\subseteq B\subseteq A$.
 By virtue of \lemref{lemma:setSSP}, it suffices to show that $S(B)=S(A)$.
-As, moreover, $\widehat S(B)=S(B)$ and $\widehat S$ is well-defined, $S(B)$ is the unique $S$-stable set in~$B$.
-Hence, it suffices to show that~$S(A)$ is both internally and externally $S$-stable in~$B$.
-Internal $S$-stability of~$S(A)$ in~$B$ is trivial since $S(S(A))=S(A)$ by $S(A)$'s being internally $S$-stable in~$A$.
-To appreciate that $S(A)$ is also externally $S$-stable in~$B$, consider an arbitrary $x\in B\setminus S(A)$.
-Then also $x\in A\setminus S(A)$ and by $S(A)$'s being externally $S$-stable in~$A$, we obtain $S(A)=S(S(A)\cup\set x)$.
-It follows that $S(A)$ is also externally $S$-stable in~$B$.
+First, observe that $S(A)$, which is $S$-stable in $A$, is also $S$-stable in $B$ since internal and external stability straightforwardly carry over from $A$ to its subset~$B$.
+Next, we show that $S(B)$ is not only the \emph{minimal} $S$-stable set in~$B$, but even the \emph{only} $S$-stable set in~$B$.
+To appreciate this, consider an arbitrary feasible set~$X\subseteq B$ with $X\neq S(B)$ and assume for contradiction that~$X$ is $S$-stable.
+By definition of $S(B)$ as the unique inclusion-minimal $S$-stable set in~$B$, it follows that $S(B)\subset X$.
+As $S(B)$ is $S$-stable in~$B$, $S(B)$ is obviously also $S$-stable in~$X$.
+Self-stability of~$S$ then requires that~$S(X)$, the \emph{minimal} $S$-stable set in~$X$, has to be contained in $S(B)$.
+Hence, $S(X)\subseteq S(B)\subset X$ and, in particular, $S(X)\neq X$, which is at variance with the internal stability of~$S$.
+As a consequence, $S(B)=S(A)$.